quarkus-qe/quarkus-openshift-test-suite/README.md

 This can be used to disable tests that are known to fail on certain Quarkus versions.
 In such case, the `reason` attribute of the annotation should point to corresponding issue (or pull request).

+### Deployment using Quarkus OpenShift extension

+If the `@OpenShiftTest` annotation is configured to use the strategy `UsingQuarkusPluginDeploymentStrategy` and the module contains the `quarkus-openshift` Quarkus extension, the test framework will use Quarkus to build and deploy the module into OpenShift.
+Note that the property `quarkus.kubernetes.deploy` must NOT be set in the module configuration in order to avoid to perform the deployment at build time.

 ### Custom application deployment

-If the test class is annotated `@ManualApplicationDeployment`, the `target/kubernetes/openshift.yml` file is ignored and the test application is _not_ deployed automatically.
+If the `@OpenShiftTest` annotation is configured to use the strategy `ManualDeploymentStrategy`, the `target/kubernetes/openshift.yml` file is ignored and the test application is _not_ deployed automatically.
 Instead, you should use `@AdditionalResources`, `@CustomizeApplicationDeployment` and `@CustomizeApplicationUndeployment` to deploy the application manually.

 This can be used to write tests that excersise an external application.